shiftconnects/shiftconnects.github.io/_posts/2014-10-21-show-us-your-shift.markdown

 ---
 published: true
-title: Show Us Your Shift
+title: Josh Will Interrupt you but so will
 layout: post
 category: CEO-Blog
 ---